Covering spheres with spheres: Abstract

 \section{Abstract}

-Given a sphere of radius $r>1$ in an $n$-dimensional Euclidean space, we study the coverings of this sphere with unit spheres.
-Our goal is to design a covering of the lowest \textit{covering density}, which defines the average number of unit spheres covering a point in a bigger sphere.
-For growing $n,$ we obtain the covering density of $(n\ln n)/2.$ This new upper bound is half the order $n\ln n$ established in the classic Rogers bound.
+Given a sphere of any radius $r$ in an $n$-dimensional Euclidean space, we study the coverings of this sphere with\ solid spheres of radius one.
+Our goal is to design a covering of the lowest \textit{covering density}, which defines the average number of solid spheres covering a point in a bigger sphere.
+For growing dimension $n,$ we design a covering that has covering density of order $(n\ln n)/2$ for the full Euclidean space or for a sphere of any radius $r>1.$ This new upper bound reduces two times the asymptotic order of $n\ln n$ established in the classical Rogers bound.